justjam2013/homebridge-virtual-accessories/README.md

 ## Known Issues

--   Due to issues in one of the underlying frameworks used by Homebridge UI, dates for Cron Trigger may be saved it the wrong format os as th string "null'.
-There is currently a "bug patch" in place that checks the configuration on Homebridge startup.
-It cleans up the values if needed and you may see entries in the logs.
+-   Due to issues in one of the underlying frameworks used by Homebridge UI, dates for Cron Trigger may be saved in the wrong format or as the string "null'.
+There is currently a "bug patch" in place that checks the configuration on Homebridge startup and cleans up the values, if needed.
+You may see entries in the logs to that effect.
 That behavior is expected.
-Tickets have been opened and, once the issues are resolved, the bug patch will be removed.
+Tickets have been opened against the issues and, once they are resolved, the bug patch will be removed.

 ## What if I run into a problem?